Qovery/documentation/website/guides/tutorial/how-to-use-cloudfront-with-react-frontend-application-on-qovery.md

 import Assumptions from '@site/src/components/Assumptions';
 import Jump from '@site/src/components/Jump';

-> If you'd like to use Cloudflare instead of CloudFront as your CDN, check out [this article][guides.tutorial.how-to-use-cloudflare-on-qovery].
+> If you'd like to use Cloudflare instead of CloudFront as your CDN, check out [this article][guides.tutorial.setting-up-cloudflare-and-custom-domain-on-qovery].

 Frontend apps primarily consist of static content which goes unchanged.
 Web pages that contain static assets are essentially prebuilt, which makes it efficiently quicker to grab and render content.
 Their static nature makes them a perfect use case for CDNs and caching systems on edge servers is as it boosts the web page performance and user experience with the system.